pvdz/tenko/tests/testcases/await/await_as_arg_default/await_with_arg/in_async/arrow_complex_await/async_destruct_arr_arrow.md

 `````
 throws: Parser error!
-  The arguments of an async arrow cannot contain an await expression
+  The parameter header of an async arrow cannot contain `await` as varname nor as a keyword

 async function a(){     async ([y] = [{m: 5 + t(await bar)}]) => {}     }
                                                               ^------- error